pablo-abc/felte/packages/site/src/markdown/docs/v0/svelte/en/reporters.md

 ### Using a Svelte component

-The `@felte/reporter-svelte` package will fill like a more traditional way to handle your validation messages.
+The `@felte/reporter-svelte` package will feel like a more traditional way to handle your validation messages.

 ```sh
 # npm